priyanshux/bunkmeet/README.md

 ### Terminal 2

-Run `./worker.sh`  and do not close until all your tasks (lectures) have been over.
+Run `./worker.sh`  and do not close until all your tasks (lectures) have been executed.

 ### Note: